Webhook integrations

 - Copy the webhook URL from n8n

-- In Estii, create a webhook automation and paste the URL
+- In Estii, create a Send Webhook automation and paste the URL

-- Copy the secret from Estii and add header verification in n8n
+- Copy the secret from Estii and verify the

 Make.com

-- In Make.com, create a new scenario with a Webhooks module
+- Create a scenario with a Webhooks module and a custom webhook

 - Copy the webhook URL

-- In Estii, create a webhook automation and paste the URL
+- In Estii, create a Send Webhook automation and paste the URL

 - Use the secret in Make.com to verify incoming requests